 Also don’t miss these posts:

-What All Great Men’s Travel Pants Have in Common
+Essential Features of Great Men’s Travel Pants

 After travelling non-stop for the past few years, I realized any pants that were good enough to be in my suitcase would need to include a few basic features.